 I’ll be honest.
 On most days, I wake up my kids by either snapping on the overhead light or opening the window to let in the sunshine!

 But on the first day of school (and maybe even for the entire first week), I’ll wake them in a special way.
 Here are a few ideas to try with your kids to start the morning on the right side of the bed:

 - Take a picture of them sleeping first.
 There’s nothing cuter than a sleeping kiddo!

 - For my music-loving kindergartner, I put his favorite dance song on the Echo Dot Kids Edition before waking him gently.
 He happily jumped out of bed when he heard the music.

 - If your kid resists parents waking him up, try a kid-friendly alarm clock.
-This Wake Up Light Sunrise Alarm Clock has a colorful nightlight, natural sounds and adjustable lighting.
+Try the Wake Up Light Sunrise Alarm Clock.
+It has a colorful nightlight, with natural sounds and adjustable lighting.

 - Take a breakfast request a few days before the first day so you can make sure to have all the ingredients on hand.

 - If morning time is tight, consider preparing as much as possible the night before.
 I tend to make waffles or pancakes in batches and freeze them.
 Then I can just pop in the toaster to reheat in the morning.

 - Even if you only have time for cold cereal, make the meal more well-rounded by adding fresh fruit like bananas, blueberries or sliced strawberries.